sillsdev/languageforge-lexbox/frontend/platform.bible-extension/README.md

 ## To update

-The `fw-lite-extension` will be updated regularly, and will sometimes receive updates that help with breaking changes on `paranext-core`.
+The template will be updated regularly, and will sometimes receive updates that help with breaking changes on `paranext-core`.
 So we recommend you periodically update your extension by merging the latest template updates into your extension.
 You can do so by following [these instructions](https://github.com/paranext/paranext-extension-template/wiki/Merging-Template-Changes-into-Your-Extension).

 ## Special features of the template